awaller0/BlackjackSimulator/README.md

-# CIS7BLACKJACK

 1. Group 7, Aaron Waller
-2.The project solves the problem of simulating a simplified version of the game Blackjack,providing an interactive gameplay experience for the user.The program implements a solution by utilizing classes and structures to represent the gameelements such as cards, players, and the deck.
-It incorporates functions for dealing cards,calculating values, and determining advantages, allowing for a functional Blackjack gamesimulation.The program performs calculations such as card counting, determining the player's advantagebased on card values, and calculating probabilities.
-The algorithms are implemented usingloops, conditional statements, and data structures to manage the game logic and provide thenecessary information to the user.
+2.The project solves the problem of simulating a simplified version of the game Blackjack, providing an interactive gameplay experience for the user.
+The program implements a solution by utilizing classes and structures to represent the game elements such as cards, players, and the deck.
+It incorporates functions for dealing cards, calculating values, and determining advantages, allowing for a functional Blackjack game simulation.
+The program performs calculations such as card counting, determining the player's advantage based on card values, and calculating probabilities.
+The algorithms are implemented using loops, conditional statements, and data structures to manage the game logic and provide the necessary information to the user.
 The program's objective is to simulate a game of Blackjack and provide an interactive experience for the user.
 It achieves this by displaying a main menu, allowing the user to start the game or quit.
 During gameplay, it provides information about the player's hand, their advantage,